zype/zype.github.io/api_docs/videos.md

 ---

 ## Overview
-The Videos API is used to query the videos managed in the Zype platform.
+The Videos API is used to query, update, create, and delete videos in the Zype platform.

 * [List Videos](#list-videos)
 	* [Overview](#overview-1)